 Getting Help for Depression and Addiction

 According to the National Institute on Mental Health, nearly seven percent of American adults (approximately 16 million) had an episode of major depression in 2012 alone.
 Depression is a serious psychiatric condition that can interfere with all aspects of a person’s life.
 It can also increase the risk of abusing illicit drugs, alcohol, or prescription medications.
-If you have questions about depression, addiction, or prescription medication abuse, call the toll-free number displayed on this page.
+If you have questions about depression, addiction, or prescription medication abuse, call us at 706-914-2327.
 Our admissions coordinators are here to help you get the information you need to create the life you want.